Calling Setup

 1. An inbound voicemail greeting for each number you have set up,

-2. The ability to drop a pre-recorded voicemail when making outbound calls (available only on our Business plan).
+2. The ability to drop a pre-recorded voicemail when making outbound calls (available only on our Growth and Scale plans - legacy Enterprise plan).

-To set these up, look for the Voicemail Greeting and Pre-Recorded Voicemail Drop options in Settings > Communication > Phone & Voicemail.
+To set these up, look for the Voicemail Greeting and Pre-Recorded Voicemail Drop options in Settings > Communication > Phone & Voicemail > Voicemail Drop.
 Simply record your message and you’re done!

 If you have a pre-recorded MP3 you can also use the select a file option and upload that.